conduitxyz/ronin-migration-reth-docker/README.md

 You will also need to set the `NETWORK=[saigon|ronin]` environment variable, depending on which network you are running the image for.
 For Saigon select `saigon`, for ronin mainnet select `ronin`.

+The rollup sequencer endpoint for testnet will be: https://rpc-saigon-testnet-cc58e966ql.t.conduit.xyz

+For Mainnet it will be: [tbd]

 Other arguments will need to be set as well, below is an example you might set in a k8s yaml file:
 ```
 env: